mmphego/mmphego.github.io/_posts/2021-05-18-Note-To-Self-How-to-stop-a-running-pod-on-kubernetes.md

 ![image](https://user-images.githubusercontent.com/7910856/118583866-09a94e00-b796-11eb-8c16-5cfef8008c24.png)

-Little did I know that, Kubernetes doesn't support stop/pause of current state of pod(s).
+Little did I know that Kubernetes doesn't support the stop/pause of the current state of the pod(s).
 Then I started deleting the pods thinking that this will automagically stop and delete the pods and sure enough that didn't work.

 ![image](https://user-images.githubusercontent.com/7910856/118583540-85ef6180-b795-11eb-9e77-dcaa69607795.png)

-That's when it hinted me, that the command I copied ensures that there's always 1 replica running which was why the pods kept on being re-spawned.
+That's when it hinted to me, the command I copied ensures that there's always 1 replica running, which was why the pods kept on being re-spawned.

 # The Walk-through

-I managed to stop all my mining pods by ensuring that there are no working deployments which is simply done by setting number of replicas to 0.
+I managed to stop all my mining pods by ensuring that there are no working deployments which is simply done by setting the number of replicas to 0.
 Duh!!!

 ```bash
 kubectl --kubeconfig=rke_config_cluster.yml  scale --replicas=0 deployment minergate moneropool